nodejs/node/doc/api/console.md

 ## Asynchronous vs Synchronous Consoles

-The console functions are asynchronous unless the destination is a file.
+The console functions are usually asynchronous unless the destination is a file.
 Disks are fast and operating systems normally employ write-back caching;
 it should be a very rare occurrence indeed that a write blocks, but it is possible.

+Additionally, console functions are blocking when outputting to TTYs (terminals) on OS X as a workaround for the OS's very small, 1kb buffer size.
+This is to prevent interleaving between `stdout` and `stderr`.

 ## Class: Console